-Future We aim to maintain this partnership, to find ways to formally recognize, honor and give credit to the community and participants, and we continue to develop the community-as-teacher model to include other community and patient groups.
+Future: We aim to maintain this partnership, to find ways to formally recognize, honor and give credit to the community and participants, and to continue developing the communityas-teacher model to include other community and patient groups.
+We are working with the community to pilot virtual learning opportunities during the COVID-19 pandemic.